 Cold Water vs. Hot Water: Cold water pressure washers are sufficiently useful for such decks, but hot water pressure washers are even more powerful and suitable for washing away greasy marks or hard-to-remove dirt.

-Preparing to Pressure Wash Your Deck
+Preparing for How Do You Pressure Wash a Deck

 Safety Precautions